harro63

 Governing socio-technical change

-A transition towards a more sustainable low-carbon economy is seen as one of the key contemporary challenges of our societies.
+A transition towards a more sustainable low-carbon society is seen as one of the key contemporary challenges of our societies.
 In my research I investigate the potentials and limitations to shape such transformation processes from a socio-technical perspective.

 I study the change and transformation of energy systems and infrastructures as a socio-material practice and have a special interest in the role of users, households and civil society organisations in shaping change but also in how they become configured in particular ways through different governance strategies.